 Photography by Mimi Giboin (indigo dyed fabric); Olivia Wright (plants)

-This blog was first published in November 2013.
+This blog post was first published in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.